thomaswpp/mpquic-sbd/README.md

 To run MPQUIC-SBD:

  1. If you want to **reproduce our experimental setup and measurements in [1]**, you should use our VM (QEMU/KVM image) ready to run the experiments.
-For more instructions go to Section 3.
+For more instructions, go to Section 3.

  2. If you have your own experimental environment, you can download and install the MPQUIC-SBD artefacts by yourself.
 For more instructions, go to Section 4.